kiranpe/AzureTasks/README.md

-This Folder is for Azure Tasks Code
+#This Folder is for Azure Tasks and Solutions for them